Golden Rye Cross Body Bucket Bag by the one and only Zoe Johnson Handmade.

 9.5′ x 15.5″ x 25″

 Designed by Liz and made by our friends at Blue Collar Artisans, these hanging copper planters are a great accent to any space.
-New copper version currently in stock, both versions available for custom order!
-Check them out in action in front of our shop!
+Limited in stock, but always available for custom order!
+Check them out in action in the shop!

 Cone height 16.5″, Cone opening ~10″.